Bankstown Reservoir: Construction

 Construction of Bankstown Reservoir began in October 1918.
 The reservoir was built to meliorate the pressure on Ashfield Reservoir and obviate pumping from Ryde.
 In November 1918, the cornerstone for the piers were unveiled in stiff clay to an unfaltering shale foundation, to an average depth of 2.7 m.
 The concrete for the reservoir was made on site, with the sandstone acquired from a quarry at Potts Hill.

 Power was administered by a portable steam engine.
 The rendering was made by ornamental exterior plastering and waterproofing of the interior of tank by cement gun.
 Hand rendering began in February 1920.
 Extra adjustments to the reservoir include the aluminium roof built in 1962 to preserve water quality.
 It is likely that the concrete walkway was removed or covered by the roof.

-At the time of its construction, Bankstown reservoir was the largest elevated reinforced concrete elevated reservoir in the country.
 After its completion, elevated reservoirs built in reinforced concrete became common until the 1950s, with one similar tower established in the 1930s in Padstow Heights.